microchip-pic-avr-examples/pic18f47q10-clc-gray-code-decoder-mplab/README.md

 <p align="center">
   <img width=600 height=auto src="images/rotating_gray_code_encoder_knob.png">
-  <br>Fig 10 : Rotating Gray Code Encoder Knob<br>
+  <br>Fig 11 : Rotating Gray Code Encoder Knob<br>
 </p>

 * Rotate the knob by one step in the clockwise direction to set the position to 2.
 The eqvuivalent position value (in binary form) and its position angle are displayed on the LCD as **“Angle: 45° Decoded value:02”**.

 <p align="center">
   <img width=600 height=auto src="images/rotating_gray_code_encoder_knob_cw.png">
-  <br>Fig 11 : Rotating Gray Code Encoder Knob in Clockwise Direction<br>
+  <br>Fig 12 : Rotating Gray Code Encoder Knob in Clockwise Direction<br>
 </p>

 * Rotate the knob by one step in the clockwise direction to set the position to 3.
 The equivalent position value (in binary form) and its position angle are displayed on the LCD as **“Angle: 67.50° Decoded value:03”**.

 <p align="center">
   <img width=600 height=auto src="images/rotating_gray_code_encoder_knob_cw_1.png">
-  <br>Fig 12 : Rotating Gray Code Encoder Knob in Clockwise Direction<br>
+  <br>Fig 13 : Rotating Gray Code Encoder Knob in Clockwise Direction<br>
 </p>

 * Rotate the knob by one step in the clockwise direction to set the position to 4.
 The equivalent position value (in binary form) and its position angle are displayed on the LCD as **“Angle: 90° Decoded value:04”**.

 <p align="center">
   <img width=600 height=auto src="images/rotating_gray_code_encoder_knob_cw_2.png">
-  <br>Fig 13 : Rotating Gray Code Encoder Knob in Clockwise Direction<br>
+  <br>Fig 14 : Rotating Gray Code Encoder Knob in Clockwise Direction<br>
 </p>

 * Rotate the knob in the clockwise direction to set the position to 15.
 The equivalent position value (in binary form) and its position angle are displayed on the LCD as **"Angle: 337.50° Decoded value:15"**.

 <p align="center">
   <img width=600 height=auto src="images/rotating_gray_code_encoder_knob_cw_3.png">
-  <br>Fig 14 : Rotating Gray Code Encoder Knob in Clockwise Direction<br>
+  <br>Fig 15 : Rotating Gray Code Encoder Knob in Clockwise Direction<br>
 </p>

 * If the knob is rotated by one step in the clockwise direction and when the position angle on the encoder is at 337.50°, the position angle reaches to 0° and the cycle repeats.
 Whereas if the knob is rotated in anti-clockwise direction, the rotation angle decreases by 22.5° for each change in step and reaches to 0°.